ChetanGohil2829/DADVENTURES-Website/content/home.md

-# Welcome to DADVENTURES\nThis is your hub.
+# Welcome to DADVENTURES
+This is your hub for adventures, hikes, skills and quality time together.